 Michigan’s no-fault law can be divided into two types of cases, first-party and third-party (uninsured motorist coverage).

 If you do not have your own insurance, there are situations when an insurance company will pay benefits.
 If you live with a relative that has auto insurance, that company may pay benefits.
-Also, the insurance company for the driver/owner of a vehicle you are in, may be responsible for benefits.
 Additionally, benefits may be available from the Assigned Claims Facility.
-We are available to assist in determining the proper insurance company for first party benefits.
+We are available to assist in determining the proper insurance company for first-party benefits.

 There are two important steps you must take to secure your benefits in a first-party case.
 First, you must immediately file a no-fault application for benefits with the applicable insurance carrier.
 This application MUST be filed within one (1) year from the date of the accident, or you will forever lose any benefits to which you might be entitled.

 Secondly, if there are any medical bills or other benefits that are not paid by your insurance carrier, you must file a lawsuit for those particular items within one (1) year from the date the expenses were incurred.
 If this lawsuit is not filed within that one-year period, you will lose all rights to reimbursement for those items.

 Here is a breakdown of Michigan First Party PIP benefits:

 Medical Expenses: The medical expense provision of the Michigan no-fault law provides reimbursement for all medical expenses incurred due to your personal injuries from the auto accident.
 Based upon the type of insurance coverage involved, these may be coordinated benefits, which pay all expenses not covered by your basic health insurance; or full benefits, which pay all medical expenses incurred, even if those are paid by a health insurance provider.
 Medical expenses may be a lifetime benefit, as long as the treatment is determined to be reasonable and necessary, and related to the accident.